martycep/personal_blog/src/index.md

 ---
 layout: home
-title: A Place For Thinking
+title: a place for messy ideas and thoughts
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: ''
 ---

 Welcome wandering web user.